 Easter egg hunt ideas by the basketful

 Easter egg hunts are an enjoyable way to spend time with the whole family.
-We’ve handpicked a range of ideas for you to try – all are fun to take part in and easy to set up.
+We’ve handpicked a range of ideas for you to try during your Easter celebrations.
+All are fun to take part in and easy to set up.

 1. Easter Bunny tracks

 Give a traditional Easter egg hunt a twist by leaving a bunny trail.
-When you've finished hiding the eggs around your home or garden, simply create paw prints that lead to to each egg.
-This will add extra excitement for the children to hunt, plus they're easy to create and won't cost a fortune.
+When you've finished hiding chocolate Easter eggs around your home or garden, simply create paw prints that lead to each egg.
+This will encourage younger children to hunt, plus they're easy to make and won't cost a fortune.

 2. Learning games